stopachka/pg-essays/book/gen/html_cache/119_publishingtransformed.md

 \[4\] Unfortunately, making physically nice books will only be a niche within a niche.
 Publishers are more likely to resort to expedients like selling autographed copies, or editions with the buyer's picture on the cover.

+**Thanks** to Michael Arrington, Trevor Blackwell, Steven Levy, Robert Morris, and Geoff Ralston for reading drafts of this.